 1. You can start using a baby carrier from day one.

 Some parents think they can’t use a baby carrier until their baby is 6 weeks old or older, or they choose to wait until then.
 But you can take a baby carrier with you to the hospital and use it the day your baby is born, as long as they weigh at least seven (7) pounds.
 It’s important for babies to maintain a close connection with mom and dad right from the start.
 And while you can get that closeness by holding your baby in your arms, it’s not convenient to hold your baby four-plus hours a day.
 But using a baby carrier is.
 Additionally, it’s a great way to get in the benefits of skin-to-skin contact from the start.
-Be sure your baby meets the minimum weight requirement for your baby carrier, and in some cases, you’ll need to use an infant insert until he reaches a certain weight.
+Be sure your baby meets the minimum weight requirement for your baby carrier for safety.

 2. Do research on different baby carriers.